The Bayesian Context Trees State Space Model for time series modelling and forecasting: Datasets

 \subsection{\texttt{sim\_1}}

-This is a simulated dataset consisting of $n=600$ samples generated from a BCT-AR model with the context-tree model of Figure~\ref{tree} in the main text, a binary quantiser with threshold $c=0$, and AR order $p=2$.
+This is a simulated dataset consisting of $n=600$ samples generated from a BCT-AR model with the context-tree model of Figure~\ref{tree}, a binary quantiser with threshold $c=0$, and AR order $p=2$.
 The complete specification of this BCT-AR model, also given in the main text, is,

 Here, we also report the {\em evidence} $p(x|c,p)$ for a range of values of $c$ and $p$.
 Although maximising the evidence is a very common, well-justified Bayesian practice~\cite{rasmussen:00,mackay:92}, we report some values as a sanity check, to show that the evidence is indeed maximised at the true values of $c=0.0$ and $p=2$, confirming the effectiveness of our inferential procedure for choosing $c$ and $p$.